syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% endhighlight %}

-The following code snippet shows how to bind the image from file system during mail merge process using MergeImageFieldEventHandler.
+The following code example shows how to bind the image from file system during mail merge process by using MergeImageFieldEventHandler.

 {% highlight c# %}
 [C#]